 What is the Continuing Apprentice Placement Service (CAPS)?

-Training Services NSW has set up a service that helps apprentices and trainees in a skills shortage occupation who have lost their jobs because of the economic downturn to find an employer and complete their apprenticeship or traineeship.
+Training Services NSW has set up a service that helps apprentices and trainees who have lost their job find an employer and complete their apprenticeship or traineeship.

 Lean more about the CAPS program.

 - Unemployed apprentices/trainees register using the online or printed form.
 E-mail the completed form to CAPS@det.nsw.edu.au.